BugcatcherBill/SalvageSack/README.md

 Each shipwreck type has a collapsible section showing:
 - **Section Header**: Shipwreck name and total sorts for that type
 - **Arrow Icon**: Click to expand/collapse the section
+- **Auto-Sorting**: The most recently updated shipwreck automatically moves to the top of the panel
 - **Item Rows**: Each item you've received, showing:
   - Item icon (32x32)
   - Item name